tradovate/example-api-oauth/README.md

 Nothing ever happens.
 Or we get an error from express saying `cannot /GET`.
 That's because we never setup a route for our callback.

-What happens when we present our google credentials is basically this - your app asks google if you are the person you say you are.
-In response, Google simply asks for your Google account credentials.
-If you can satisfy the request, you get a single-use code as a response.
-The response is sent to the
-`REDIRECT_URI` address that we specified at the top of the file.
+What happens when we present our google credentials is basically this - your app asks for a user's credentials, and provides a 'grant' if valid credentials can be presented.
+If your user can satisfying the request, you will get a single-use code as a response.
+The response is sent to the `REDIRECT_URI` address that we specified at the top of the file.
 The actual `code` parameter comes to us in the form of the URL query.
 We can access this using the express Request object (any `req` parameter within in a route callback).

 Back in our `ROUTES` section, add a new route: